Skip to main content

 3. Set Decimal places to 0 and leave these blank: Default value, Min, Max.

-Be aware, this attribute won't be visible when creating/editing an item because it's set automatically.
-Existing items will receive the attribute when next edited (consider using a bulk action to Touch them).
+The attribute won't be visible when creating or editing an item because it's set automatically.
+Existing items will receive the attribute when they're next edited (consider using a bulk action to Touch them).

 How it works